If we can give something for our community, for these girls, for these boys, why not? - Candelaria Xep de Garcia, co-founder

 I (Candelaria) grew up collecting firewood on the mountainsides, flowers for soup, and struggling to get to school.
 My father Antonio, against the mockery of his relatives, decided that his daughters were going to get an education.
 Because of this, I graduated high school, and met Gregorio at university.
 We were both working at a disorganized Spanish school for foreigners, and thought "we could do this better."

 We founded our Spanish School Jabel Tinamit in 1999 with a $500 loan from a German friend, and have grown it into one of the best language schools in the nation.
-In 2016, we were selected by INGUAT, the Guatemalan tourist agency, to represent our language school industry at an international conference in Berlin.
-Our teachers teach one-on-one lessons, in person or via Skype and FaceTime, to 200+ students in 25+ countries each week.
+We were selected by INGUAT, the Guatemalan tourist agency, to represent our language school industry at international conferences in Berlin and Montreal.
+Our teachers teach one-on-one lessons, in person or via Skype, Hangouts, and FaceTime, to 200+ students in 25+ countries each week.

 WHY: Our dream, however, has always been to be more than just self-sustaining business owners, but to be leaders who are giving back to our community and the next generation.
 With this in mind, we launched Forging My Tomorrow in 2011, applying business principles and accountability to the social work that is so dearly needed by our teenagers.
 We do this as volunteers, while accepting donations towards the costs of tuition and programs for the children.
 Our friends Guatemala Conexions accept and receipt Canadian and American donations, and our friends Friends of FORMA accept and receipt American donations.

 COSTS: With 35+ teenage scholarship students, and 250+ children in the tutorials, as well as libraries, computer centers, micro loans, and various other ideas in progress, we have been blessed to have many people contribute each year.

 DID YOU KNOW?